What Happens If You Miss a Mortgage Payment?

 In Newfoundland, New Brunswick, Prince Edward Island, and Ontario, the process is known as power of sale.
 This process begins with the lender sending you a notice that gives you 35 days to catch up on your missed payments.

-If you are able to get back on track, the process stops, but you will still be responsible for any associated fees and your credit score will be affected.
-If you do not catch up on your payments within the 35-day period, the lender can begin the process of transferring ownership of the property through power of sale.
+If you are able to get back on track, the process stops, but you will still be responsible for any associated fees, and your credit score will be affected.
+If you do not catch up on your payments within the 35-day period, the lender can begin the process of transferring ownership of the property through a power of sale.

 4. You might go into default